ubergrape/grape-ds/docs/docs/color.md

 | <Swatch color="#31302d"></Swatch> | `base-warm-darker` | gray-warm-80 | #31302d | 49,48,45
 | <Swatch color="#1c1c19"></Swatch> | `base-warm-darkest` | gray-warm-90 | #1c1c19 | 28,28,25
 ### Theme
-Theme color tokens are designed to be useful in our product.
+Theme color tokens are designed to give our product personality.
 Theme tokens are divided into `primary`, `secondary`, `personal` and `accent`.
 Each color family has 7 possible lightness grades, from lightest to darkest.
-Theme tokens can be used to customize the skin when white-labelling the product.
+Theme tokens can be used to customize the skin when white-labelling our product.
 #### Primary
-The primary color is used for primary actions and elements.
-It's used sparingly to underline the importance.

 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |
 | <Swatch color="#f8edfe"></Swatch> | `primary-lightest` | purple-5 | #f8edfe | 248,237,254